 The first photo is me holding my bike in the air over the Atlantic surf, a little seaweed clinging to my wheels.

 The Atlantic Ocean!

 The last ride was exciting partly for the wrong reasons.
 After crossing the whole continent with just one flat tire, which flattened overnight at the hotel, I had two flat tires on the road on the last day!
 What’s more, the first of these was a complete blowout: we were moving at maybe 15 mph when I heard a “pop” like a gunshot, and my rear tire went instantly flat.
-I was able to stop quickly enough to save the wheel, but the tire looked like it had been gashed with a knife (photo below).
+I was able to stop quickly enough to save the wheel, but the tire looked like it had been slashed with a knife (photo below).

 The blowout: the tire and inner tube both looked like they had been slashed.

-I don’t know what happened, but my best guess after asking around is that the inner tube had been pinched between the tire and the wheel—ever since I installed the tire several days earlier—and it gave out explosively when I ran over a small sharp object just the right way.
-After calling the mechanics to install a new tire and tube (Robyn did it because he’s so much quicker than I am), I started rolling again, but only to have the new tube go flat within 5 minutes!
+I don’t know what happened, but my best guess after asking around is that the inner tube had been pinched between the tire and the wheel—ever since I installed the tire several days earlier—and it gave out explosively when I ran over a small sharp object in just the right way.
+After calling the mechanics to install a new tire and tube (Robin did it because he’s so much quicker than I am), I started rolling again, but only to have the new tube go flat within 5 minutes!
 This time the problem was a small imperfection inside the wheel that needed to be covered with tape.
 Problem solved, although why that imperfection didn’t cause a flat days earlier is unclear.